LSEG-API-Samples/Article.RDP.JavaScript.HTTP-Proxy/README.md

 - Prerequisite: Refinitiv Data Platform credentials.

 Example Code Disclaimer:
 ALL EXAMPLE CODE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS FOR ILLUSTRATIVE PURPOSES ONLY.
-REFINITIV MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF EXAMPLE CODE, OR THE INFORMATION, CONTENT OR MATERIALS USED IN CONNECTION WITH EXAMPLE CODE.
-YOU EXPRESSLY AGREE THAT YOUR USE OF EXAMPLE CODE IS AT YOUR SOLE RISK
+REFINITIV MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THE EXAMPLE CODE, OR THE INFORMATION, CONTENT, OR MATERIALS USED IN CONNECTION WITH THE EXAMPLE CODE.
+YOU EXPRESSLY AGREE THAT YOUR USE OF THE EXAMPLE CODE IS AT YOUR SOLE RISK.

 ## <a id="overview"></a>Overview

 The [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy-to-use Web-based API.
-The developers which are data scientists, financial coder, or traders can use any programming languages that support HTTP request-response and JSON messages to retrieve content from the RDP in a straightforward way on any platform.
+The developers which are data scientists, financial coders, or traders can use any programming languages that support HTTP request-response and JSON messages to retrieve content from the RDP in a straightforward way on any platform.

 However, if you are a web developer, your JavaScript application cannot connect to the RDP directly because of the [***Same-origin***](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy.
 All web browsers enforce this policy to prevent browsers access different domain/server resources.
 And of cause, your web server/web application domain is always different from the RDP because they are hosted on different sites.